Let's talk about using colored gems like sapphires and rubies as center stones for alternative engagement rings.

 "I’m not sure how I feel about that, what are your thoughts?
-I’ve been looking at this Halo design from James Allen.
-Any advice you can give me would be appreciated.“
+I’ve been looking at Halo Diamond Engagement Rings from James Allen.
+Any advice you can give me would be appreciated.“ -- Bob.

 How to Build Your Own Engagement Ring:

 The James Allen web site features an extensive collection of engagement ring designs.
 This includes a line of traditional engagement ring such as solitaires and split shank rings.

 James Allen also offers all the more intricate designs that are popular right now.
 Click on this link to build your own James Allen engagement ring.

 Alternatively, you can visit the main site and choose to start with a diamond, or begin with a setting.
 Obviously, we'll start with a setting in this case since we're building a sapphire engagement ring.

 In that event, it's best to start with a setting from James Allen.
 Clicking that link will take you to a page on the James Allen web site.
 There you will find an extensive collection of solitaire style engagement rings.
 Plus, there is a dropdown menu featuring illustrations of alternative ring styles such as:

 Click on the ring style that appeals to your personal taste and preferences and it will take you to the collection of those rings on the James Allen web site.

 In this particular instance, we're looking at the Twisted Halo Shank Engagement Ring from James Allen.
 Click on "Select this Ring" in the lower right hand corner of the web page.
 A pop-up box will appear in your browser asking "What would you like to do?"